mozilla/mtu/README.md

 pub fn interface_and_mtu(remote: &SocketAddr) -> Result<(String, usize), Error>
 ```

-that returns an opaque identifier of the local network interface towards the `remote` destination together with its MTU, or an `Error` when the MTU could not be determined.
+that returns the interface name and MTU of the local network interface used for transmission towards the `remote` destination, or an `Error` when the MTU could not be determined.
 It supports both IPv4 and IPv6.

 ## Supported Platforms